SciLifeLab/TIDDIT/README.md

 =============
 The main TIDDIT module, detects structural variant using discordant pairs, split reads and coverage information

+    python TIDDIT.py --sv [Options] --bam in.bam

+TIDDIT support streaming of the bam file:

-    python TIDDIT.py --sv [Options] --bam bam
+   samtools view -buh in.bam |  python TIDDIT.py --sv [Options] --bam /dev/stdin

-Optionally, TIDDIT acccepts a reference fasta for GC cocrrection:
+Optionally, TIDDIT acccepts a reference fasta for GC correction:

     python TIDDIT.py --sv [Options] --bam bam --ref reference.fasta

+Reference is required for analysing cram files:

+    python TIDDIT.py --sv [Options] --bam in.cram --ref reference.fasta

-Where bam is the input bam file.
+Where bam is the input bam or cran file.
 And reference.fasta is the reference fasta used to align the sequencing data: TIDDIT will crash if the reference fasta is different from the one used to align the reads.
-The reads of the input bam file must be sorted on genome position, and the bam file needs to be indexed.
+The reads of the input bam file must be sorted on genome position.

+The reference is required for analysing cram files.

 NOTE: It is important that you use the TIDDIT.py wrapper for SV detection.
 The TIDDIT binary in the TIDDIT/bin folder does not perform any clustering, it simply extract SV signatures into a tab file.